 - Invisible accounting: A behind-the-scenes function that frees up human accountants to engage more with strategic decision-making

 - Continuous auditing: Auditing without the need for breaks and with no gaps in reason or precision

-- Active insight: Accounting managers and leaders can get real time visibility into their financials
+- Active insight: Accounting managers and leaders can get real-time visibility into their finances.

 AI is best at replacing manual tasks and alleviating the burden of repetition.
 However, much of bookkeeping exists in that realm.

 In some ways, the jobs performed by the average bookkeeper in a business or firm today can be replaced by AI.
 That does not mean bookkeepers are replaceable, just that their jobs may change.
 Entry creation, approval flow, and even auditing and tax services can be done, in part, by “bookkeepers,” or AI software for bookkeeping tasks.

 An example is Zeni, a start-up that raised $13.5 million to automate bookkeeping using AI.
 They term their AI-powered solution a “financial concierge” and aim to serve start-ups or other business models with lean resources.
 This can present a cost-saving measure, reducing the number of bookkeeper hours a company has to pay for.
 While this may look like a precise example of how AI can replace bookkeepers, that is hardly the end of the story.

 Virtual accounting services, including AI bookkeeping, represent not just a threat but an opportunity.
 In fact, most modern finance firms and accounting firms already use some form of AI accounting software.

 Accounting and bookkeeping platforms like Quickbooks, Oracle, FreshBooks, Zoho Books, and many others are used daily in businesses of every size.
 Almost all of these have some element of AI.